-Engineers’ Week 2021 begins on February 21 and culminates on February 26 with the College’s annual Patrick J. Cunningham, Jr. and Susan Ward '80 Endowed Lecture Series in Engineering.
-The 2021 Ward lecturer is Lillian Dukes ’87 MSEE, a highly experienced senior operations leader who is currently senior vice president of Technical Operations at Atlas Air.
-She will address the College of Engineering community on “How Good Engineers Craft Great Careers.”
+On February 26, 2021, Engineers’ Week concluded with the annual Patrick J. Cunningham, Jr. and Susan Ward '80 Endowed Lecture Series in Engineering.
+This year’s lecturer was alumna Lillian Dukes ’87 MSEE, an experienced operations leader who is senior vice president of Technical Operations at Atlas Air.
+Dukes addressed more than 200 members of the College of Engineering community on “How Good Engineers Craft Great Careers.”